 The museum features permanent displays on themes like electricity, rocks, and space.
 The rotating exhibits cover subjects like Nature’s Superheroes – “a glimpse into the diversity of the natural world”.
-Plus after-hours events including National Geographic Live and the Boston Sci-Fi Film Festival.
+Plus, after-hours events including National Geographic Live and the Boston Sci-Fi Film Festival.

 At this breathtaking waterfront setting, you can see leading contemporary artists alongside emerging artists.
 With the institutions free Mobile Guide you can listen to multiple audio tours.
 You’ll be able to hear directly from the artists and curators behind-the-scenes.
 Make sure to check out the First Friday Events – evenings of art, music, and activities on the first Friday of each month.

 A National Historic Landmark, The Paul Revere House was the colonial home of American patriot Paul Revere during the American Revolution.
-It’s located in the city’s North End and is treasured as a rare example of 17th-century urban architecture – a must-see if your interested in America’s cultural heritage.
-These historic rooms where he lived exhibit artifacts that take you back in time to 17th through the early 20th century.
+It’s located in the city’s North End and is treasured as a rare example of 17th-century urban architecture – a must-see if you are interested in America’s cultural heritage.
+These historic rooms where he lived exhibit artifacts that take you back in time to the 17th through the early 20th century.

 To begin with, some of the highlights include the “New Balance Climb,” which teaches kids the laws of physics while navigating a two-story-high maze.
-Plus, the “Science Playground,” that features giant soap bubble-making tools.
+Plus, the “Science Playground,” features giant soap bubble-making tools.
 The family-friendly museum also has a section for under 2s, with space to store bags and strollers.

 The Big Family Membership is $160 with a maximum of four people free per visit.
 Plus a complimentary ‘sneak peek’ with the annual behind the scenes tour.
 This membership offers a 10% discount on all birthday parties, plus a 20% discount on museum shop purchases over $20 – your parties and presents covered.

 As well as the interactive tour, visitors can view fully-restored replicas of two ships and 3D holograms.
 The experience isn’t complete without a spot of tea.
-At the cozy Abigail’s Tearoom, you can try the teas du jour in 1770.
-Plus the 5 teas that were thrown overboard at the infamous Boston Tea party protest.
+At cozy Abigail’s Tea Room, you can try the teas du jour in 1770.
+Plus, the five teas that were thrown overboard at the infamous Boston Tea party protest.